 The Macuna of Colombia

 The Macuna of Colombia, numbering approximately 325 people, are No Longer Unreached.
-They are an indigenous community of Colombia.
-They are an Indigenous people, in the South American Indigenous people cluster of the Latin-Caribbean Americans affinity bloc.
+They are an indigenous community of Colombia They are an Indigenous people, in the South American Indigenous people cluster of the Latin American and Caribbean Peoples affinity bloc.
 Their primary religion is Ethnoreligion.
 They primarily speak Macuna.

 Makuna in Brazil photo